 Only one controller or administrator may be logged in at the analysis server at the same time.
 If a controller (or administrator) GUI has already been attached, the next controller or administrator login will get an observer role.
 Observers may only view analysis objects and configuration, but may not modify them.
 Submit, Start and Stop, and remote macro execution is forbidden for observers, too.
 The controller account may modify all objects and the analysis setup and change the analysis running state, but may not shutdown the analysis server itself.
 Finally, only the administrator account may terminate the analysis server.
-After connection is established, the GUI main window title will show the role ( <Observer>, <CONTROLLER>, <ADMINISTRATOR>).
+After connection is established, the GUI main window title will show the role (Observer, Controller, Administrator).

-When a controller after a connection wants to change the configuration he must open the Analysis Configuration window 2 and get the configuration with 2.
-When the configuration is OK, submit.
-When connected as an observer, button 2 may be used to get the object list from the analysis in the browser.
-You may also get the configuration, but cannot submit.
+After connection a controller can change and submit new the configurations.
+When connected as an observer, button to may be used to get the object list from the analysis in the browser.
+One can also get the configuration, but cannot submit them.

-The GUI disconnects from the analysis by 🏶, but the analysis continues.
-To really shut down the analysis one has to use button 🏶 (administrator only).
+The GUI disconnects from the analysis by $\P$ , but the analysis continues to run.
+To really shut down the analysis one has to use button $\P$ (administrator only).